zamfi/simple-asset-pipeline/README.md

 `registerTemplates(templatesFolder, moduleName, options)`

-Like the other registration functions, `registerTemplates` allows `.html` files within `templatesFolder` to be included by name when users call `includeTemplate`.
+Like the other registration functions, `registerTemplates` allows `.html` files within `templatesFolder` to be included by name when users call `linkTemplate`.

 `setupPipeline(pipeline)`